-If Nirvana and The Doors had a love child, who was then raised in the desert taking hits of acid with Frank Zappa, you’d likely end up with a band that sounds as oddly unique as The Reed Effect.
+If Nirvana and The Doors had a love child, who was then raised in the desert by Frank Zappa, you’d likely end up with a band that sounds as oddly unique as The Reed Effect.

-Founding member and front man/guitarist Kirk Reed along with his brother Chris on bass are formidable.
-With a new album set to be released May 1, 2020 at the Horseshoe Tavern, and the bar set higher than ever, the band has never been more proud of the heavy grooves they're about unleash.
+Founding member and front man/guitarist Kirk Reed along with his brother Chris on bass and back up vocals are formidable.
+Their new album , 1973, is set to be released in the fall of 2020.
+The bar is set higher than ever, and the band has never been more proud of the heavy grooves they're about to unleash.

 “Seasoned musicians who bring a big sound and serious rock swagger”

 — The Lonely Vagabond, Exclaim Magazine

 “A revival and reinterpretation of the classic grunge rock sound”